Power BI workspace filtering

 • You need access to the Power BI environment in which the data flow is stored.

-• The data set in the data flow must exist in a premium workspace.
+• The semantic model in the data flow must exist in a premium workspace.

 Filtering Power BI workspaces